sliit-foss/gists/whatsapp-bot-multi-device-installation.md

 # <center>WhatsApp Bot installation - Multi Device </center>
 ## Description
 This is a WhatsApp bot installation guide for [levanter](https://github.com/lyfe00011/whatsapp-bot-md.git) bot.
 The bot is unofficial and is not affiliated with WhatsApp.

-## Usages
+## Usages for Developers
+- Developers can create custom plugins to extend the functionality of the bot.
+  > Automation scripts, plugins, and more can be developed to enhance the bot's capabilities.

-- This bot can be used to automate tasks on WhatsApp.
+- This bot can be used by developers to automate tasks on WhatsApp.
-- It can help you download social media posts and videos ( facebook, instagram, twitter, youtube, etc).
+- It can assist in downloading social media posts and videos from platforms like Facebook, Instagram, Twitter, YouTube, and more.
-- It can help you to get information about a movie, series, anime, etc.
+- Developers can utilize the bot to gather information about movies, series, anime, and more.
-- You also can make custom plugins for the bot.
-- There are many more features available in the bot.
+- There are numerous other features available for developers to explore and utilize within the bot.

 ## Prerequisites
 - A smartphone with an active WhatsApp account.